Matthew effect

-The Matthew effect of accumulated advantage, Matthew principle, or Matthew effect is the tendency of individuals to accrue social or economic success in proportion to their initial level of popularity, friends, wealth, etc. It is sometimes summarized by the adage "the rich get richer and the poor get poorer".
-The term was coined by sociologists Robert K. Merton and Harriet Zuckerman in 1968 and takes its name from the Parable of the Talents in the biblical Gospel of Matthew.
+The Matthew effect, sometimes called the Matthew principle or cumulative advantage, is the tendency of individuals to accrue social or economic success in proportion to their initial level of popularity, friends, and wealth.
+It is sometimes summarized by the adage or platitude "the rich get richer and the poor get poorer".
+Also termed the "Matthew effect of accumulated advantage", taking its name from the Parable of the Talents in the biblical Gospel of Matthew, it was coined by sociologists Robert K. Merton and Harriet Zuckerman in 1968.

-The Matthew effect may largely be explained by preferential attachment, whereby wealth or credit is distributed among individuals according to how much they already have.
-This has the net effect of making it increasingly difficult for low ranked individuals to increase their totals because they have fewer resources to risk over time, and increasingly easy for high rank individuals to preserve a large total because they have a large amount to risk.

-The study of Matthew effects were initially focused primarily on the inequality in the way scientists were recognized for their work.
+Early studies of Matthew effects were primarily concerned with the inequality in the way scientists were recognized for their work.
 However, Norman W. Storer, of Columbia University, led a new wave of research.
 He believed he discovered that the inequality that existed in the social sciences also existed in other institutions.

+Later, in network science, a form of the Matthew effect was discovered in internet networks and called preferential attachment.
+The mathematics used for this network analysis of the internet was later reapplied to the Matthew effect in general, whereby wealth or credit is distributed among individuals according to how much they already have.
+This has the net effect of making it increasingly difficult for low ranked individuals to increase their totals because they have fewer resources to risk over time, and increasingly easy for high rank individuals to preserve a large total because they have a large amount to risk.

 Etymology

 The concept is named according to two of the parables of Jesus in the synoptic Gospels (Table 2, of the Eusebian Canons).
 The concept concludes both synoptic versions of the parable of the talents:

 The concept concludes two of the three synoptic versions of the parable of the lamp under a bushel (absent in the version of Matthew):

 The concept is presented again in Matthew outside of a parable during Christ's explanation to his disciples of the purpose of parables: